 Where the sources line up

 Ars Technica is the main source layer for now, and the rest should be read as a signal that is still widening.
-Generalist is also touting the new model’s ability to respond to disruptions by improvising new moves and “connect[ing] ideas from different places in order to solve new problems.”.
+Generalist is also touting the new model’s ability to respond to disruptions by improvising new moves and “connect[ing] ideas from different places in order to solve new problems.
 Ars Technica form the main source layer behind the core facts in this piece.

-Patrick Tech Store Accounts, tools, and software now available in the store This slot is temporarily dedicated to the Patrick Tech ecosystem.The details worth keeping
+Patrick Tech Store Open the AI plans, tools, and software currently getting the push Jump straight into the store to see what Patrick Tech is pushing right now.The details worth keeping

 GEN-1 builds on Generalist’s previous GEN-0 model, which the company touted in November as a proof of concept for the applicability of scaling laws in robotics training, showing how more pre-training data and compute time improve post-training performance.
 On the device side, the useful angle is whether a technical change actually alters feel, lifespan, or upgrade cost in real use.